Asymptotically short generalizations of $t$-design curves: Background and main results

-Motivated by the applications curves have had to experimental design and data analysis on the sphere through techniques such as mobile sampling \cite[Section 1]{EhlerGrochenig23}, Ehler and Gr\"ochenig introduced \emph{spherical $t$-design curves}, curves such that any polynomial of degree at most $t$ has the same average value along the curve as on the entire sphere \cite[Definition 2.1]{EhlerGrochenig23}.
-In analogy with spherical $t$-designs (henceforth called spherical $t$-design \emph{sets}), particularly short $t$-design curves are of special interest in this setting.
-Ehler and Gr\"ochenig showed that for any sequence $(\gamma_t)_{t=1}^\infty$ of $t$-design curves on $S^d$, the length $\ell(\gamma_t)$ of $\gamma_t$ satisfies $\ell(\gamma_t)\succsim t^{d-1}$ (i.e. there exists a constant $c_d$ depending only on $d$ such that $\ell(\gamma_t)\geq c_dt^{d-1}$).
-These authors called sequences achieving asymptotic equality up to a constant depending only on $d$ in this bound \emph{asymptotically optimal} and posed the problem of proving existence of asymptotically optimal sequences of $t$-design curves on $S^d$, which they solved for $d=2$ using the $d=2$ case of the result of Bondarenko, Radchenko, and Viazovska \cite[Theorem 1]{Bondarenko...13}.
-The present author solved this problem for $d=3$ \cite[Theorem 1.2]{Lindblad24b}, but it remains open in all other dimensions, motivating the exploration of analogues of this problem concerning classes of curves which could find use in the potential data analysis and experimental design applications spherical $t$-design curves were introduced to have.
-Recently, Ehler, Gr\"ochenig, and Karner presented results concerning such a problem, proving existence of sequences $(\gamma_t)_{t=1}^\infty$ of curves (specifically, geodesic cycles) satisfying Marcinkiewicz-Zygmund inequalities \cite[Property (i) in Theorem 1.1]{Ehler...25} of asymptotic order of length at most $t^{d-1}$ as $t\to\infty$ \cite[Theorem 1.1]{Ehler...25}, matching the known lower bound \cite[Theorem 1.1]{EhlerGrochenig23} on the asymptotic order of length of a sequence of spherical $t$-design curves as $t\to\infty$.
-The main results of this manuscript, communicated by Theorems \ref{thm:weight} and \ref{thm:main}, are that there exist sequences indexed in $t$ of generalizations of $t$-design curves we call \emph{weighted} and \emph{$\varepsilon_t$-approximate $t$-design curves} achieving this asymptotic order of arc length on all spheres in the weighted setting (in which case this asymptotic order of arc length is optimal) and all odd-dimensional spheres in the approximate setting (in which case we have $\varepsilon_t\asymp1/t$ as $t\to\infty$).
+Motivated by the applications of curves to experimental design and data analysis on the sphere through techniques such as mobile sampling \cite[Section 1]{EhlerGrochenig23}, Ehler and Gr\"ochenig introduced \emph{spherical $t$-design curves}, curves such that any polynomial of degree at most $t$ has the same average value along the curve as on the entire sphere \cite[Definition 2.1]{EhlerGrochenig23}.
+For any sequence $(\gamma_t)_{t=1}^\infty$ of $t$-design curves on $S^d$, Ehler and Gr\"ochenig showed that the length $\ell(\gamma_t)$ of $\gamma_t$ satisfies $\ell(\gamma_t)\succsim t^{d-1}$ as $t\to\infty$ \cite[Theorem 1.1]{EhlerGrochenig23} (i.e., the sequence $(\ell(\gamma_t)t^{1-d})_{t=1}^\infty$ is bounded away from 0).
+These authors called such sequences achieving asymptotic equality $t^{d-1}\succsim\ell(\gamma_t)\succsim t^{d-1}$ in this bound (written as $\ell(\gamma_t)\asymp t^{d-1}$) \emph{asymptotically optimal} and posed the problem of proving existence of asymptotically optimal sequences of $t$-design curves on $S^d$, which they solved for $d=2$ using the $d=2$ case of the aforementioned result \cite[Theorem 1]{Bondarenko...13} of Bondarenko, Radchenko, and Viazovska.
+The present author solved this problem for $d=3$ \cite[Theorem 1.2]{Lindblad24b}, but it remains open in all other dimensions: the shortest sequences of $t$-design curves known to exist on $S^d$ for $d>3$---which arise from applying techniques \cite[Sections 4-6]{EhlerGrochenig23} of Ehler and Gr\"ochenig to asymptotically optimal $t$-design curves on $S^3$ \cite[Theorem 1.2]{Lindblad24b}---have asymptotic order of length $t^{d(d-1)/2-1}$ (and current work in progress \cite{LindbladWIP} will extend these methods to reduce this asymptotic order of length to $t^{\lfloor d/2\rfloor(\lfloor d/2\rfloor-1)+d-1}$).
+This motivates the exploration of analogues of this problem concerning classes of curves which could find use in the potential data analysis and experimental design applications for which spherical $t$-design curves were introduced.